kaushalvivek/vivekkaushal.com/source/_posts/hamming.md

 Hamming paints a beautiful picture around ambiguity and the need for self-doubt.
 I cannot agree more.
 Doubt is essential to growth and learning, question everything from first principles and onwards.
 Never be so strongly absorbed by an idea that you're blind to criticism and critique.
 Understand and question fundamentals, assumptions.

 ### What Counts
-*The person who works at the right time, at the right problem, in the right way counts — and nothing else.
+*The person who works at the right time, on the right problem, in the right way counts — and nothing else.
 Having a hunch on that is what he was teaching in the course.*
 I am very skeptical about this statement.
 This statement can only be verified in hindsight, and in the moment of action, this statement is of no use whatsoever.
 Hamming suggests we develop a *hunch* for choosing the right problem, at the right time, and going about it the right way — but I don't really think this is a smart thing to do.
 Such a hunch is very likely to be an illusion built out of the bias of seeing success stories.
 I do agree that doing things the *right way* is important.
 Make things simple, straight-forward and clear.
 Hamming says that there is a fine line between being strong-willed and stubborn.
 I don't see any utility in this statement, as more often than not, the difference can only be seen in hindsight.

 ### The Bigger Picture